News & Events - 2014

 Johannes Douma joins SEG Committee on University and Student Programs

 CWP student Johannes Douma was selected by the Society of Exploration Geophysicists to join the SEG Committee on University and Student Programs (CUSP).
 CUSP's mission is to support students, universities, and industry in developing a global pool of graduate students who are ready to meet society's applied geophysics needs.
 The Committee consists of an equal representation of students, faculty members, and industry representatives.
 CUSP also helps to oversee the annual SEG Challenge Bowl competition.

 Johannes' selection will allow him to make valuable connections with industry representatives and work closely with them on various projects relating to exploration geophysics.
 Johannes is a member of the CWP Seismic Team (Steam) and works under the guidance of Prof. Roel Snieder.
 Congratulations, Johannes!

-On January 31, 2014, Esteban Díaz successfully defended his Master of Science thesis at the Colorado School of Mines.
+On January 31, 2014, Esteban Díaz Pantin successfully defended his Master of Science thesis at the Colorado School of Mines.
 Esteban's thesis is titled "Kinematic and focusing properties of the so-called RTM artifacts."
 He conducted his research under his CWP advisor Prof. Paul Sava.
 This thesis defense also constituted Esteban's first comprehensive examination towards his PhD in geophysics.
 Congratulations, Toto!